rameshwar-git/agentcon-pizza-workshop/docs/2_create-agent.md

 PROJECT_CONNECTION_STRING="<enter it here>"
 ```

 You can find the **connection string** in the Azure AI Foundry portal, on the homepage of your project.
+To go to the homepage click on **Overview** in the Azure AI Foundry portal.
+The connection string has the following format: https://[name of Foundry resource].services.ai.azure.com/projects/[project name]

 ---